microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 ### Step 1 - Configure Postman to connect with DICOM service

 You already installed Postman in Challenge-01 of this workshop.
-Now you will configure Postman to connect with DICOM service
+Now you will configure Postman to connect with DICOM service.

 Import the conformance-as-postman-collection:
 - Copy the raw content [here](https://github.com/microsoft/dicom-server/blob/main/docs/resources/Conformance-as-Postman.postman_collection.json)